E

 Vector memory is stored in two Qdrant collections.
 Personal memories (second_brain) are Fernet-encrypted at the application layer before being written to Qdrant — compensating for the absence of at-rest encryption in the open-source Qdrant build.
 Documentation knowledge (doc_knowledge) is unencrypted for fast RAG retrieval; it contains only public content ingested explicitly by the user.

 Scheduled agents (calendar sync, email triage) run via AsyncIOScheduler inside the FastAPI process.
 There is no separate worker container, no broker, and no result backend.
-Third-party integrations (Google Calendar, Gmail, Linear, Jira) are opt-in and communicate directly with their respective APIs — Engram is not a proxy, it does not relay credentials externally.
+Third-party integrations are opt-in and communicate directly with their respective APIs — Engram does not relay credentials externally.

 Design Decisions